blytkerchan/blytkerchan.github.io/_posts/2015-06-30-technical-documentation.markdown

 ---
 author: rlc
+categories:
+- Technical Writing
 comments: false
 date: 2015-06-30 01:49:30+00:00
 layout: post
-title: Technical documentation
-wordpress_id: 3431
-categories:
-  - Opinions
-  - Quality
-  - Software Engineering
 tags:
 - documentation
 - technical documentation
+title: Technical documentation
+wordpress_id: 3431
 ---

 Developers tend to have a very low opinion of technical documentation: it is often wrong, partial, unclear and not worth the trouble of reading.
 This is, in part, a self-fulfilling prophecy: such low opinions of technical documentation results in them not being read, and not being invested in.